Looking for a Bankers Life review from the perspective of an insurance agent?

 All earnings are generated from selling new insurance policies.

-I’m often asked whether or not certain insurance organizations are legitimate or are a scam or pyramid scheme.
+I’m often asked whether or not certain insurance organizations are legitimate or are a scam, MLM, or pyramid scheme.

 Here’s the truth…